MAN-01 Ketryx Lifecycle Management

 5. Quality Control

 It is considered best practice to have members assigned to only one group to ensure division of responsibility.
-Any abstract approval group or authority structure can be created in Ketryx, and organization owners can create additional groups and define permissions for those who can manage groups.
+Any abstract approval structure, whether based on groups or users, can be created in Ketryx.
+Organization owners can create additional groups and define permissions for those who can manage groups and approval steps.

 2. Ketryx